 - Multiply the total employee count by 20% (or .20) to obtain the number of employees in the Top Paid Group.
 Round that number up if it’s a decimal.

-- The employees who are paid the most, counted down, as long as they are making more than $125,000 per year, are in the Top Paid Group.
+- The employees who are paid the most, counted down, as long as they are making more than $125,000 (as adjusted by the IRS annually) per year, are in the Top Paid Group.

 - Even if an owner, or a family member of an owner, does not meet the compensation threshold, they may need to be included in the Top Paid Group due to familial attribution rules.